Explore postgraduate training pathways in regional Queensland.

 Geriatric medicine advanced training may be undertaken following completion of requirements for basic training with the Royal Australasian College of Physicians (RACP).
 The geriatric medicine program incorporates work-based learning and assessment, with successful trainees attaining the qualification of FRACP with accreditation to practise as a Geriatrician in Australia or New Zealand.

-Applicants must hold current medical registration, have completed RACP basic training requirements and have secured appointment to an appropriate advanced training position.
+Applicants must hold current medical registration, have completed RACP Basic Training (including Written and Clinical Examinations), and been appointed to an appropriate Advanced Training position.

-Minimum 40% of full-time commitment.
-Training must be completed within 8 years.
+Minimum 0.2 full-time equivalent commitment.
+Training program must be completed within 8 years.

 Explore postgraduate training pathways in regional Queensland.